 Liz suffers severe lymphedema that makes it impossible to walk.
 Utterly isolated and with no friends, she battles depression and lives with her mom, who is too ill to take care of her.
 Knowing her life is on the line, Liz undergoes weight loss surgery.

-Karina is no longer able to live on her own and relies on her parents for most of her needs.
-Strained from the burden of her care and extent of her issues, Karina's family is hesitant to support her through weight-loss surgery.
-Now over 600 pounds, Karina must take matters in her own hands to save her life.
+At over 600 pounds, Karina is unable to care for herself and has moved into her parents' house.
+Strained from the burden of her care and extent of her issues, the family is hesitant to support her through weight-loss surgery.

 James B.'s Story